Microsoft/azure-docs.cs-cz/articles/role-based-access-control/built-in-roles.md

   "assignableScopes": [
     "/"
   ],
-  "description": "Lets you manage classic virtual machines, but not access to them, and not the virtual network or storage account they’re connected to.", "id": "/subscriptions/{subscriptionId}/providers/Microsoft.Authorization/roleDefinitions/d73bb868-a0df-4d4d-bd69-98a00b01fccb", "name": "d73bb868-a0df-4d4d-bd69-98a00b01fccb", "permissions": [
+  "description": "Lets you manage classic virtual machines, but not access to them, and not the virtual network or storage account they're connected to.", "id": "/subscriptions/{subscriptionId}/providers/Microsoft.Authorization/roleDefinitions/d73bb868-a0df-4d4d-bd69-98a00b01fccb", "name": "d73bb868-a0df-4d4d-bd69-98a00b01fccb", "permissions": [